jasonraimondi/jasonraimondi.com/content/posts/2017-08-22-configure-ssl-lets-encrypt-nginx-docker.md

 ### 2. Set Nginx to Listen on Port 80

 The first run is going to be a little bit different than subsequent ones.
-We are going to need to modify our sites nginx configuration to listen on Port 80 instead of 443.
+We're going to need to modify our sites nginx configuration to listen on Port 80 instead of 443.

 ```nginx
 server {